How to Buy My Paris Guide for 2023

 I am not currently accepting checks or credit cards.

-The Paris Guide email will sometimes end up in your Spam or Promotions folder so if you don’t receive it in one day, please check your Spam and Promotions messages.
+The Paris Guide email will sometimes end up in your Spam or Promotions or even the Trash folder so if you don’t receive it in one day, please check your Spam, Promotions, and Trash messages.
+You may need to refresh the folder for it to appear.

 As I’ve mentioned, my Paris Guide has been in the making for eight years and includes all my first-hand experience dealing with Paris and the French.
 One of the main reasons I offered it for sale is because I know Paris and the French can be intimidating and difficult, especially with the language barrier.
 I walk you through everything to help you easily navigate the city and its residents so you can have the best possible trip.